amitgandhinz/CloudNotifications/README.md

 - Processor -> This driver allows the developer to define what processing or transformation should be done on the message before it is passed on to the next module.
 - Notifier -> This driver is responsible for sending the notification to the next subsystem (eg Billing System, a Marconi Queue, etc)

+#Scaling Workers

+As load increases in a topic (lots of notifications posted), workers will need to scale out to support handling the high load of notifications.
+As topics are created, workers will need to be spawned to monitor that topic to handle notifications added.

+- Workers autoscaled for each topic and to handle n messages per topic.
+- As workers scale out (eg n Email Workers), how do we ensure dupicate notifications are not sent?